przemkow/eslint-plugin-vue/docs/rules/template-no-target-blank.md

 > disallow using `target="_blank"` attribute without `rel="noreferrer noopener"`

 - :gear: This rule is included in `"plugin:vue/vue3-recommended"` and `"plugin:vue/recommended"`.
+- :wrench: The `--fix` option on the [command line](https://eslint.org/docs/user-guide/command-line-interface#fixing-problems) can automatically fix some of the problems reported by this rule.

 ## :book: Rule Details